IslandViewPTA/islandview-pta-site/content/news/2020-1-newsletter.md

 **Witness magic in the making!** Mark your calendars to be 'in the know' and make things happen for your student(s) and our incredible school community.

-The January meeting is on Wednesday, Jan 8th at 6 p.m. in the ISV Library.
+The January meeting is on Wednesday, Jan 8th at 6 p.m. in the Island View Library.

 ## Class ACT school play starts Jan 9